Baselios Marthoma Paulose II

-Baselios Marthoma Paulose II (born K. I. Paul of West Mangad; 30 August 1946 – 12 July 2021) was the primate of the Malankara Orthodox Syrian Church.
+Baselios Marthoma Paulose II (born K. I. Paul of Kollanoor House in West Mangad; 30 August 1946 – 12 July 2021) was the primate of the Malankara Orthodox Syrian Church.
 He was ordained in 1973, consecrated in 1985 and enthroned as the 8th Catholicos of the Malankara Church and the 21st Malankara Metropolitan on 1 November 2010, succeeding Didymos I.

 Early years

-Kollannur Iype Paul was born on 30 August 1946 as the second son of Kollannur.
-I. Iype of Kollannur house, West Mangad near Pazhanji in Thrissur district of Kerala, India.
+Kollanoor Iype Paul was born on 30 August 1946 as the second son of Kollannur.
+I. Iype of Kollanoor house, West Mangad near Pazhanji in Thrissur district of Kerala, India.
 His mother Kunjeetty belonged to the Pulikkottil family.
 He was given the name Paul after his grandfather.
-He was baptized in Pazhanji.

-He completed his preliminary education at the Mangad Church School until his 7th standard.
+He was baptized in Pazhanji.He completed his preliminary education at the Mangad Church School until his 7th standard.
 He completed his high school studies at the Pazhanji Government High School, which was established by the late Pulikkottil Joseph Mar Dionysius II.

 As a child, Paul attended church services regularly and became an altar boy at a young age.
 At 13, he was selected by his parish priest to be a part of the Order of the Washing of the Feet which is done on Maundy Thursday by H.G Paulose Mar Severios.
 In 1963, he completed his SSLC.